vijaygupta18/Hacktober-2020/README.md

 # If you liked this give a star 🌟.
 ## Happy coding

-Anyone can add any type of html-css web page depends on you.
+- Anyone can add any type of html-css web page depends on you.

-You can add any small projects you have made.
+- You can add any small projects you have made.

-You can add in any programming language.
+- You can add programs too, in any programming language.